 2. Not enough feedback

-It is very easy to complain.
+complain is very easy.
 But all who complain instead of giving feedback have a part in enabling the behavior they complain about.
 If you don’t speak up — how do you expect things to change?
 You cannot expect people to read your mind.
 We cannot change other people’s behavior.
 Only they can change their own behavior.
 We can give them feedback.
 And that’s a very powerful thing to do.

 How you notice you have that problem

 You know you are depriving yourself and each other of feedback when people start talking behind each other’s back.
 Or when, after a meeting, you have post-meeting discussions where some people stay and critique the meeting and what has been said.
 Any kind of gossip should be a warning sign.
 You should be very alarmed when people roll their eyes during meetings or express their emotional state in any other non-constructive way.

 Open up the channels for feedback, so you can step out of complaining mode and into constructive feedback.

 In a sociocratic organization, feedback is part of the package.
 Since it is very easy to slip out of the habit of giving feedback, sociocracy creates “pit stops” where feedback can happen.
 That way we remember to take a break and evaluate.
 For instance, every meeting gets evaluated in the meeting evaluation.
 Every member in roles (like the facilitator) receives feedback in role improvement sessions.
 Policies always have a term date, and as the term date gets closer, we will evaluate the policy, review it and modify it if necessary.
 That way, policy will stay current, relevant, dynamic, and fresh on everyone’s mind.
 Feedback and evaluation are the antidote to becoming stagnant.
 Feedback is used for improving workflow, process, content, data and interpersonal communication.
 In short: for everything.